ibm-cloud-docs/vsrx/os-reload.md

 The process usually requires 1 hour 40 minutes to complete.
 Standalone Gateways will be out of service during this period.
 For Juniper High Availability (HA) Gateways, when you reload the OS on one of your servers, the vSRX will failover to another server in the cluster, and continue to process data traffic.
 Once the reload is complete, the server will rejoin the cluster.

-For a successful reload or rebuild of the cluster on an HA vSRX:
+For a successful OS Reload on a vSRX, ensure the following:

-* The vSRX configuration should not be modified during the execution of the OS Reload and Rebuild Cluster operations.
+* The vSRX configuration should not be modified during the execution of the OS Reload operation.
 Examples include automated software agents attempting to modify one or both vSRX nodes.
-Configurations changes can corrupt the OS Reload and Rebuild Cluster operations.
+Configurations changes can corrupt the OS Reload.

 * The root password for the provisioned vSRX Gateway must match the root password defined in the vSRX portal.
 The password in the portal was defined when the Gateway was first provisioned, and may not match the current Gateway password.
 If the password was changed after the initial provisioning, then use SSH to connect to the vSRX Gateway and change the root password to match.
-Once the passwords match, you can proceed with the OS Reload or Rebuild Cluster operation.
+Once the passwords match, you can proceed with the OS Reload operation.

   ![vSRX Password](images/gw-vsrx-password.png "vSRX Password")